E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/tetra_dlmeso_dpd/readme.rst

 Source Code
 ___________

-You can directly download the source file :download:`tetrahedral.f90 <./tetrahedral.f90>` and we also include it's contents below.
+You can directly download the source file :download:`tetrahedral.f90 <./tetrahedral.f90>` and we also include it's contents below (as well as in the test tarball).

 .. literalinclude:: ./tetrahedral.f90
       :language: fortran